Compare Balance Transfer Credit Cards

 Westpac Airpoints Mastercard

-Earn one Airpoints Dollar for every $150 spent on the card, then 1 Airpoints Dollar for every $300 spent on your card each month.
+Earn 1 Airpoints dollar for every $150 spent up to $3,500, then 1 Airpoints dollar for every $300 spent monthly thereafter.

 Minimum Credit Limit